 Each clinical trial is carefully designed to evaluate if these new therapies are safe to give to patients and determine how effective they are in preventing or treating disease.
 Before a new treatment is approved for general use in the United States, clinical research must be conducted to prove it is safe and effective.

 Research studies may be paid for by pharmaceutical or biotechnology companies, the federal government, or foundations or associations who select physicians that are qualified to conduct clinical trials.

 All research studies involving human participants are reviewed by an Institutional Review Board (IRB).
 This board is a committee of local researchers and lay people that volunteer to review research studies that involve human participants performed at individual institutions.
 The purpose of this review is to ensure that the rights and welfare of the subjects who are willing to participate are adequately protected.

 Participants can include people with specific disorders or diseases.
 You should ask your doctor if there are any available research studies for your condition.
 There are also multiple research studies that require otherwise healthy participants.

 Why are clinical trials conducted?

 Clinical trials answer specific scientific questions such as how to prevent, diagnose, treat, or study the psychological impact (ie, quality of life) of a particular disease in humans.

 Who offers clinical trials?

 Usually a physician who is interested in research at a university, hospital or private practice offers clinical trials.
-The physician is called an investigator and a research nurse coordinates trials.
+The physician is called an investigator and research staff, which can include research nurses, research coordinators, etc. coordinates trials.